Table of Contents

-Not only a beauty’s magic potion, but it also can be great in treating irritation from welder flash.
+Not only a beauty’s magic potion, but rose water can also be great in treating irritation from welder’s flash.
 The cooling sensation reduces itching and swelling.

 Take a cotton ball and soak it in rose water.
-Then place them over the affected eyes and leave it for 10 minutes.
+Place them over the affected eyes and leave it for 10 minutes.

-You start to worry that what gonna be the right rose water for arc eyes, right?
+You start to worry what the right brand of rose water for arc eyes, right?

 Don’t worry.
-Here are some of the items that impress us most:
+Here are some of the items that impressed us most:

-Not really buddy.
-Surprising enough, but when it comes to welders flash treatment, potatoes are remarkable.
+Surprising enough, when it comes to welder’s flash treatment potatoes are quite remarkable!

-They offer a cooling effect which reduces inflammation around the itching eye.
+It offers a cooling effect that reduces inflammation around the itching eye.
 Meanwhile, this minimizes the suffering and relieves the irritation.

 All you need is a potato and washcloth.
-First of all, grade the potatoes and place that granted potato on a wet cloth.
-Put the wrapper in the refrigerator for around 5 minutes.
+First of all, grate the potatoes and place that grated potato on a wet cloth.
+Place the wrapped potato in the refrigerator for around 5 minutes.

 And it’s ready!

-Lie down in relax mode and place that wrapper on both eyes.
+Lie down and place that wrapped potato on both eyes.
 Keep it 10-15 minutes.

-Yes, that thick, fleshy green leaves can make magic!
+Yes, those thick, green leaves can make magic!

-This short-stemmed plant stores decent water in its leaves.
-Because of its antibacterial and anti-inflammatory properties, aloe vera works excellent as natural healers to alleviate sore eyes.
+This short-stemmed plant stores water in its leaves.
+Because of its antibacterial and anti-inflammatory properties, aloe vera works great as a natural remedy to alleviate sore eyes.

 How to use it?

-Some extra tip for fast relief in stinging eyes
+Some extra tips for fast relief in stinging eyes

 - Rinse your eyelids with water.
-Sound’s weird?
-Well, Rinsing can remove irritants and allergens from your eye, so that it can reduce dryness and inflammation.
+Rinsing can remove irritants and allergens from your eye, so that it can reduce dryness and inflammation.

 - Drink more water to keep eye moisture.
-Most importantly, it reduces dryness.
-Thus, Dry eyes can trigger burning, stinging, and irritation.
+This is because dry eyes can trigger burning, stinging, and irritation.